Buying an Electric Vehicle: Part 3Jan 1th, 2021

 Range is less of an issue than you think.
 Really.
 Modern EVs can go upwards of 350 kms on a single charge, and PHEVs and HEVs can boost that range to a mind-blowing 1000+ kms on a single tank.
 In this article we’ll focus mainly on how far each type of electric vehicle will take you so you can make the best decision for your lifestyle, now and into the future.

-Batteries are the single-most feared subject when it comes to purchasing an EV, second only to perhaps range-anxiety, both of which we’re covering in this article.
+Batteries are the single-most feared subject when it comes to buying an electric vehicle, second only to perhaps range-anxiety, both of which we’re covering in this article.
 We’ve all heard how expensive they are to replace, and it seems every internet know-all has an opinion.
 We’ll take a look at the facts and take a peek into caring for your battery to ensure it lasts for years and years to come.
 Buckle-up, this is a good one.

 RANGE AND DISTANCE-TO-EMPTY